desihub/desidatamodel/doc/DESI_TARGET/mtl.rst

 * Columns that were used by target selection (e.g. DECAM_FLUX)
 * Columns needed by fiber assignment (e.g. RA, DEC, NUMOBS_MORE, PRIORITY, GRAYLAYER)
-* Columns needed for traceability (e.g. BRICKNAME, TARGETID, TARGETFLAG)
+* Columns needed for traceability (e.g. BRICKNAME, TARGETID, DESI_TARGET, BGS_TARGET, MWS_TARGET)

-TARGETID, TARGETFLAG, and NUMOBS_MORE are created by the module desitargets.mtl; the rest are pass through from the original input tractor files
+TARGETID, DESI_TARGET, BGS_TARGET and MWS_TARGET are created by target selection; NUMOBS_MORE, PRIORITY and GRAYLAYER are created by the targets.mtl submodule;  the rest are pass through from the original input tractor files

 See http://legacysurvey.org for more details about the columns from input tractor files